iflowfor8hours/arcadian-adventure/content/post/2016/2016-12-06-migrating-to-containers.markdown

 I played with that for a bit, and everything works as expected.
 Now I need to get lets encrypt working.
 Since certs are free and I already own my domain, I can afford to have an https enabled staging environment.
 I now needed to decide on a docker hosting environment and platform.
 The easiest way to get up and running with containerized infrastructure is CoreOS, hands down.
 I spun up a coreos box on DO and then reconfigured my DNS to point it at.

+The next phase will be to setup the pipeline and finally deploy my containers to the newly provisioned container host.

+I also plan on migrating to IPv6 when the hosts are setup properly.